Top 10 Movies To Watch Before Traveling to Italy!

-This post contains affiliate links: if you make a purchase through a link, we earn a small commission at no extra cost to you.
+This post contains affiliate links: if you make a purchase, we may earn a small commission at no extra cost to you.

 CRITICS: (1999) In late 1950s New York, Tom Ripley, a young underachiever, is sent to Italy to retrieve Dickie Greenleaf, a rich and spoiled millionaire playboy.
 But when the errand fails, Ripley takes extreme measures.

 Not only is this a thrilling movie full of mystery and suspense, I watch it again and again when I'm in an Italy mood.
-Filmed in Naples, Positano, Venice, Rome, and Sicily — it shows Italy (and hunky Matt Damon and Jude Law) at its best with so many quiet areas many tourists never get to see, unless you get off the beaten path!
-And oh, Venice!!
+Filmed in Naples, Positano, Venice, Rome, and Sicily — despite it's suspenseful plot, it shows Italy (and hunky Matt Damon and Jude Law) at its best with so many quiet areas that many tourists never get to see, unless you get off the beaten path!

 CRITICS: (2010) A married woman realizes how unhappy her marriage really is, and that her life needs to go in a different direction.
 After a painful divorce, she takes off on a round-the-world journey to "find herself".

-The mid-life crisis premise may be cliche, but Eat, Pray, Love is still one of my favorites that'll have you thinking about finding your peace in India, your pizza in Italy, and love in Bali for weeks.
-The scenery is stunning in all three places but just wait until you see the Italian food!
+The mid-life crisis premise may be cliche, but Eat, Pray, Love is still one of my favorites that'll have you thinking for weeks about finding your peace in India, your pizza in Italy, and love in Bali.
+The scenery is stunning in all three places but just wait until you see the Italian food.
+Nothing a Rome food tour can't cure!

 3. Big Night